eklepitsch/amath583/hw4/README.txt

 This is my submission for Homework 4.

-My code can be built using the script build.sh.
+My code is built using build.sh.
 Note: requires CMake.

 This script will build several executables, located in ./build/bin:
    - matrix_class_test     (test cases for Problem 2)